CavernCrawlers/CavernCrawlers.github.io/RulesSynopsis.md

 Under normal circumstances, a **D20 Check** may only be attempted a single time, unless  the circumstances are somehow changed enough to grant the character a bonus on the check, or a character has a special ability (such as **Fortune Points**) allowing a retry.

 ### Group Tests
-In a circumstance where an entire group must make a check (such as trying to sneak past an enemy patrol), the character with the lowest total check bonus must make the roll (count **Disadvantage** as a -4 modifier), but the rest of the group is considered to be **Helping** (if they are able).
-The group’s success or failure is determined by this one roll.
+In a circumstance where an entire group must make a check (such as trying to sneak past an enemy patrol), the entire party makes the check against the same **DT**.
+If half or more of the party succeeds, the check is counted as a success for everyone in the party; otherwise it's a failure for everyone in the party.

 ## Fortune
 A measure of a character’s luck, determination or the hand of fate, **Fortune Points** may be spent in various ways to aid a character and are earned when a character’s **Passions** affect the character in a negative way.